Cysharp/MagicOnion/README.md

 [📖 Table of contents](#-table-of-contents)

 ## What is it?
-MagicOnion is an Realtime Network Engine like [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR), [Socket.io](https://socket.io/) and RPC-Web API Framework like any web-framework.
+MagicOnion is a Real-Time Network Engine, similar to [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR), [Socket.io](https://socket.io/) and RPC-Web API Framework like any web-framework.

-MagicOnion is built on [gRPC](https://grpc.io/) so fast(HTTP/2) and compact(binary) network transport.
-It does not requires `.proto` and generate unlike plain gRPC.
-Protocol schema can share a C# interface and classes.
+MagicOnion is built on [gRPC](https://grpc.io/) for fast(HTTP/2) and compact(binary) network transport.
+It does not require `.proto` and generate, unlike plain gRPC.
+Protocol schema can share C# interfaces and classes.

 ![image](https://user-images.githubusercontent.com/46207/50965239-c4fdb000-1514-11e9-8365-304c776ffd77.png)